erinbest017/COMP4447Hospice/README.md

 View the full exploratory notebook: (https://nbviewer.org/github/erinbest017/COMP4447Hospice/blob/main/Code/hospiceEDA%20and%20Mapping%20by%20County.ipynb).

-This includes data visualizations, EDA, and a county-level Plotly map of hospice-related metrics.
+This includes data visualizations, EDA, and a county-level dashboard (using Plotly Dash) of hospice-related metrics.

 ## Authors